Examath/UniTable/README.md

 There are no plans to support automatic timetable planning as MyAdelaide already supports this.

 ***
-This project is not associated with the University of Adelaide in any way
+This project is not associated with the University of Adelaide in any way.